ghuser-io/github-contribs/README.md

 $ github-contribs AurelienLourot
 ✔ Fetched first day at GitHub: 2015-04-04.
 ⚠ Be patient.
 The whole process might take up to an hour...
 Consider using `--since` and/or `--until`.
-✔ Fetched all commits.
+✔ Fetched all commits and PRs.
-34 repo(s) found:
+35 repo(s) found:
 AurelienLourot/lsankidb
 reframejs/reframe
 dracula/gitk